-- window_size (int) number of traces to include in the moving average to be removed - Documentation (Original StoDeep) - or NMO data to reduce the horizontal noise in the upper layers.
+Original StoDeep Documentation: HFILTDEEP-This StoDeep subroutine processes bandpass filtered or NMO data to reduce the horizontal noise in the upper layers.
 The user need not specify any frequencies.
 This program simply takes the average of all of the traces and subtracts it from the bandpassed data.
 It will remove most horizontally-oriented features in a radar profile: ringing, horizontal reflectors.
 It will also create artifacts at travel-times corresponding to any bright horizontal reflectors included in the average trace.